cepdnaclk/e17-4yp-Improving-Trajectory-Guided-Control-Prediction-for-Autonomous-Driving/tensorboard/README.md

-This file, tensorboard_view.py, contains the code to obtain logs for TensorBoard in order to view the TCP (Transmission Control Protocol) graph.
+This file, tensorboard_view.py, contains the code to obtain logs for TensorBoard in order to view the TCP graph.
 The latest logs can be found in the runs/TCP_experiment folder.

 The following image showcases the TCP graph obtained from TensorBoard: